SXC-ALCC/TEMP-REPO-Sherlock-Scrambles/README.md

-# 🕸️ Weave Game Project
+# 🕸️ Sherlock's Scrambles Project

-Welcome to the **Weave Game** project!
+Welcome to the **Sherlock's Scrambles** project!
 This guide will help you get started with the codebase, install dependencies, set up your environment, and begin contributing to the project.
-Let's weave something awesome together! 🕹️
+Let's build something awesome together! 🕹️

 ## 📖 Contributing